StrangeMood/eel/README.md

 # Eel [![Build Status](https://secure.travis-ci.org/StrangeMood/eel.png?branch=master)](https://travis-ci.org/StrangeMood/eel)

-This is a small AR extension created to unleash the power of Arel and make it visually suitable for every day use.
+This is a small AR extension created to unleash the power of Arel and make it visually suitable for every day usage.

 Examples:
 ```ruby